sagesharp/gnome-online-coc/gnome-code-of-conduct-moderator-guidelines.md

 ### Safe and minor incidents

 You may observe or receive a report of a minor incident.
+A minor incident is one that is defined as being low impact and low risk.
+See the [report evaluation section](LINK#Evaluating a report) of the GNOME online Code of Conduct committee processes for a definition of impact and risk.

-If it is safe to intervene, you may issue a private warning.
-Warnings should only be issued for minor violations of the Code of Conduct.
+If a minor incident is reported or observed and it is safe to intervene, you may issue a private warning.
+Warnings should only be issued for minor incidents.
+Report all other incidents to the committee, using the [Reporter Guidelines](LINK).

 Privately contact the reported person: